CohortOne/SummativeProject/Team 1/readme.txt

 3. Vehicle: added VehStatus Repository and VehicleController.
 4. Vehicles.html: added web page for Vehicles maintenance.
 5. Customers.html: added ability to display pinned vehicle.

+carDate 02-14.zip
+2021-02-14:
+1. Customer.java:
+   = added methods to add and remove Hire.
+   = toString to not print custLinked (which is the cause of stack overflow error), = change FetchType back to EAGER.
+2. Hire.java: Corected some mistakes, enriched into a POJO.
+3. Added HireDao, HireRepo, HireDaoImpl, and HireController, and Hires.html to maintain Hires.
+4. Vehicle.java: added OnToMany relation to track hire history.
+5. Customers.html: revisions to fix various problems.
+6. Vehicles.html: revisions to fix various problems.
+7. sql_script to adapt to database changes.

+Application is now able to maintain Employees, Customers, Vehicles, and Hires.
+More enhancement needed on Navigation, and fee computation automation.